A crucial part of any business’s success is its online presence, and a website serves as the home base for that presence.

 Website visitors go to your Contact page for one thing: to get in touch with you.
 Whether it’s a problem you need to fix or a potential sale, you want to make it as easy as possible for a visitor to find your contact info, or they’ll leave to find someone else.

 Just remember the maxim, “quality over quantity.”
 You don’t need to cram your website with every piece of information.
 Take the time to prioritize your content.
 Focus on what is most important to your potential customers.

 You want visitors to quickly find the content they are seeking.
 What’s more, your website will load faster when it is not overloaded with unnecessary text and images.
 People are busy and impatient.
 If your site doesn’t load quickly enough, they won’t stick around to wait.

 7. Pick fonts and colors that complement your logo

-Believe it or not, color has the ability to affect and evoke specific emotions within your visitors.
-The choice of your color palette also plays an important role in the overall performance of your site, for example, your conversion rates, or time spent on a page.
+Believe it or not, color has the ability to affect and evoke specific emotions in your visitors.
+The choice of your color palette also plays an important role in the overall performance of your site, including your conversion rates and time spent on a page.